 A good stress management and diet plan will help keep those scalp scavenging microbes away by keeping your immune system up and running.
 Oily scalp needs to be cleansed more frequently, so choose a shampoo that is kind to your scalp.
 Comb hair regularly with a good brush that suits your hair type – the combing action removes flakes and spreads out the oil to the strands preventing build-up and flakiness.
 Oiling hair might just worsen the problem by feeding Malassezia.
 Instead substitute with a hydrating hair mask that contains antimicrobial ingredients, or serum with the same benefits.
 Cut back on residue building styling products and get your mane a little bit of sun.

 There are over the counter medicated shampoos containing these ingredients – Pyrithione Zinc which is an antimicrobial agent, coal tar to help reduce the rate of skin shedding, salicylic acid to exfoliate the scaling scalp, selenium sulphide to reduce Malassezia and Ketoconazole, an antifungal agent.
-While they may treat the symptom they do not get to the root of the problem, they may also leave the scalp dry, irritated and hair discoloured.
+While they may treat the symptom and the root of the problem, they may also leave the scalp dry, irritated and hair discoloured.

 Find anti-dandruff treatment in Timeless Beauty Secrets – Herbs of Himalaya, anti-microbial hair nourishing oil, Mediterranean Dew of the Sea Cleanser, African rare clay shampoo and conditioner duo, Native American Jojoba oil serum, Mayan Avocado Oil conditioning and reforming hair mask.